AdguardTeam/KnowledgeBase/docs/adguard-for-safari/installation.md

     ![Extensions checked](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adguard-for-safari-extensions-checked.png)

-1. To make Adguard take effects on websites, *content blocker* setting must be enabled. you can either enable for all website or select those ones you want.
+1. To make AdGuard take effects on websites, the *Content Blockers* setting must be enabled.
+You can either enable for all websites or select the ones you want.

     :::note